SAP's License Administration Workbench (LAW) is a system measurement tool, which SAP’s ECC/S4HANA...

 Figure 2: SAP Digital Access measurement options are illustrated above

 How to deliver a precise forecast of Digital Access costs

 There’s a third alternative: An SAP license management tool that accounts for document deletions and dives deeper into user activity can deliver more precise forecasts of your Digital Access costs.

 Yes, you’ll still need to install the required support package for the SAP Passport Tool and use it to submit your Digital Access data to SAP.
-So License Control for SAP offers a precise view of your current document license demand (without an auditor onsite).
+So Optimization for SAP offers a precise view of your current document license demand (without an auditor onsite).

 It gives you a preview of what document licensing might look like before you sign a contract for Digital Access, saving you from getting a document license headache later down the road.

 SAP Digital Access: is it right for you?

 An accurate forecast is crucial for paying a fair price for your SAP licenses.
 How else would you know that the DAAP and document licensing is to your advantage?

 Usually, when an SAP customer is covering their indirect Access with user licenses, we advise that customer analyze their technical interfaces before they make a decision on dealing with indirect access.
 Every SAP customers’ software estate is unique, so sticking with the legacy licensing model for indirect Access might be cheaper that document licenses.

 - Analyze your actual use of 3rd party access and choose the license model that is right for your organization.
 You should carefully examine which model is the most favorable for your business, while ensuring that you are compliant.